snufon/Airbnb-Database-Project/README.md

 # IDB-Project

 The "instructions" and "report" describe the project in depth.
-It was originally done in 2019# Airbnb-Database-Project
+It was originally done in 2019